maesenka/hs-site/src/documents/documentation/documentation.html.md

 # Quick Start

 This guide applies to the current version of Hibernate Spatial (4.0).
+For older versions, Check out the [Tutorial for Hibernate Spatial 1](02-Tutorial/02-tutorial1).

 ### Installing Hibernate Spatial